Congratulations to the 2019 National History Bee Middle School & Elementary School National Champions!

-- Regional Finals – Dates and locations for the 2019 National History Bee Regional Finals have yet to be finalized, but these will be held between February 16 and April 14, 2019.
-We are planning approximately 40 Regional Finals throughout the USA – these will be determined by early January.
+- Regional Finals – Dates and locations for the 2019 National History Bee Regional Finals have been scheduled and are listed on the page here.
 Most Regional Finals will be held in conjunction with the National Science Bee and the US Academic Bee on the same date at the same location.
 The Middle School and Elementary School Regional Finals will cost $35 per student in 2019.

 - National Championships – The National Championships of the National History Bee will be held in conjunction with the National Championships of the National Science Bee, National Humanities Bee, and US Academic Bee and Bowl as well as the Middle School and Elementary School Divisions of the National History Bowl, US Geography Olympiad, and International Geography Bee.
 The National Championships will be held at the Hyatt Regency O’Hare in Rosemont, Illinois, outside Chicago, from June 7-10, 2019.
 Students will qualify for the National Championships based on their finish at the Regional Finals.
 Specific qualification requirements will be announced at a later date.
 The costs of Nationals for each student have yet to be determined but will be approximately $125 in 2019.

 The National History Bee is actively working to secure hosts for its 2019 Regional Finals.
-These Regional Finals will be held from February 16 to April 14, 2019.
-Current regions within which we are actively planning to hold competitions are listed below.
-If your school is interested in hosting a Regional Final, please click here for more information and contact us at firstname.lastname@example.org.
+These Regional Finals will be held from February 16 to April 21, 2019.
+Current regions within which we are actively planning to hold competitions are listed through the link below.
+If your school is interested in hosting a Regional Final, please click here for more information and contact us at email@example.com.
 We would be happy to discuss details with you.